 - Toddler’s athlete foot could be more of an infection problem.

-- Odds are this is not just sweat buildup, but could be something more.
+- Odds are this is not just sweating buildup but could be something more.

-- Go see your pediatrician in this case and stop taking internet advice!
+- See your pediatrician in this case and stop taking internet advice!

-- The best way to get rid of athletes foot, is to stop it from being able to grow the first place!
+- The best way to get rid of an athlete’s foot is to stop it from growing in the first place!